HERON ISLAND MARINE PHYSIOLOGY FIELD COURSE

 Special conditionsThe field course has an additional cost to be payed by student that covers travel, accommodation and meals.

 Total hours/days requiredN/A

 Graduate capabilities & intended learning outcomes

 Select to view your study options…

 Subject Instance Co-ordinatorGiuseppe Posterino

-One 8.0 days field trip per study period in week 49 and delivered via face-to-face.
+One 8.00 d field trip per study period from week 49 to week 0 and delivered via face-to-face.